Megan Millar

 Megan defends clients charged with road traffic offences and has experience dealing with technical legal issues in this area.
 She has also successfully run exceptional hardship arguments in circumstances where a client faces disqualification from driving.
 She accepts private instructions in this area.

-Megan has experience of a range of public law matters and is particularly interested in cases involving a criminal law element.
-She is currently instructed as counsel to the Post Office Horizon IT Inquiry and is particularly focused on actions taken against sub-postmasters by the Post Office.
+Megan has experience of a range of public law matters and is particularly interested in cases in which public law and crime intersect.

 Megan has experience representing surrendered and requested persons in preliminary hearings.
 She has previously assisted senior Members of Chambers with the preparation of extradition appeals.
 In addition, she contributed to updating the extradition chapter of Stone’s Justices’ Manual in relation to the post-Brexit extradition arrangements between the UK and the EU.